freon4dsl/Freon-documentation/docu-content/020_Tutorial/020_Creating_your_Metamodel/+page.md

     import Note from "$lib/notes/Note.svelte";
 </script>

-# Creating your DSL
+# Creating your Metamodel

-We assume that you are interested in DSLs, and are therefore familiar with terms like metamodel, abstract syntax, and model, as well as abbreviations like AST.
-If you are not, please first refer to TODO.

-From this point onwards we also assume that you have a Freon project in your favorite IDE, either by creating one through TODO, or by cloning this github project TODO.
+From this point onwards we assume that you have a Freon project in your favorite IDE, either by creating one through TODO, or by cloning this github project TODO.